fleetdm/fleet/docs/infrastructure/README.md

 - To add hosts to Fleet, you will need to provide a minimum set of configuration to the osquery agent on each host.
 These configurations are defined in the aforementioned [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document.
 If you'd like to further customize the osquery configurations and options, this can be done via fleetctl.
 You can find more documentation on this feature in the [fleetctl documentation](../cli/file-format.md#osquery-configuration-options).
 - To manage osquery configurations at your organization, we strongly suggest using some form of configuration management tooling.
 For more information on configuration management, see the [Managing Osquery Configurations](./managing-osquery-configurations.md) document.

-## Installing Fleet and it's dependencies
+## Installing Fleet and its dependencies

 The Fleet server has a few dependencies.
 To learn more about installing the Fleet server and it's dependencies, see the [Installing Fleet](./installing-fleet.md) guide.